Death visits a coffee shop for their espresso machine.

 “I’m talking to this fellow,” Janet answered, pointing at nothing Mick could see.

 “Hey, don’t say that!”
 Janet snapped.

-“Janet,” Death said firmly.
+“Janet,” Death said with a firm tone.
 Janet turned and faced him.
-“He cannot see me for I am Death.”
+“He cannot see me, for I am Death.”

 “Oh my god.
 Is it my time?”